ThatoMash/AWS-Cloud-Practitioner/AWS Labs/Compute Services/Lab 180 : Configuring an Amazon VPC.md

 *VPC with public and private subnets, EC2 instances in each subnet, NAT gateway in the public subnet, and associated route tables.*

----

 ## Lab Objectives
-After completing this lab, you will be able to:
+After completing this lab, I was able to:
-1. Create a VPC with public and private subnets, an Internet Gateway, and a NAT Gateway.
+Create a VPC with public and private subnets, along with an Internet Gateway and a NAT Gateway.
-2. Configure route tables for internet-bound and local traffic.
+Configure route tables to handle both internet-bound and internal traffic correctly.
-3. Launch a bastion server in the public subnet.
+Launch a bastion server in the public subnet to provide secure access.
-4. Connect to instances in the private subnet using the bastion server.
+Connect to instances in the private subnet through the bastion server.
-5. (Optional) Test NAT Gateway connectivity from a private instance.

----

 ## Lab Steps